 An app is a little different than a website since it doesn't have a footer or sidebars.
 But that doesn't mean you can't easily include it somewhere in the app.

-The first place to start is the About page in an app, such as Adobe's Lightroom does.
+The first place to start is within an app menu, such as the About section in an app menu as Adobe's Lightroom does.
 This is equivalent to a footer on a webpage and is where many go to first to look for a copyright notice:

 Another location you can add your copyright notice is the settings section for the app.
 The Zoom app includes a brief copyright statement at the bottom of the Settings menu in its app: